 There are reasons why you wait instead of going right after that buck you just shot.

 The wait after you shoot a big buck is probably the most excruciating part of deer hunting.
-You want to jump out of your stand or blind and run right over to them to check out your kill up close, but instead you must must sit there and wait them out.
+You want to jump out of your stand or blind and run right over to them to check out your kill up close, but should really just sit there and wait them out.

 Hunters generally use this time to celebrate and reflect back on the events leading up to the shot as the adrenaline rush resides.
 Sometimes hunters just lose their heads to buck fever and the consequences can be a lasting scar to remind you to take your time.

-Just remember as I wrote earlier to take that moment after the shot to reflect and allow yourself a moment to clear you head before beginning your walk over to your kill to give them time to fully perish.
-Then carefully and slowly approach them while making some noise to make sure they are down for the count, if not prepare for a follow up shot to finish the job if need be.
+Just remember to take that moment after the shot to reflect and allow yourself a moment to clear you head before beginning your walk over to your kill to give them time to fully perish.
+Then carefully and slowly approach them while making some noise to make sure they're down for the count.
+If not, prepare for a follow-up shot if you need to.